fortii2/fortii2/README.md

 # Hi there! 👋 Welcome to my GitHub profile

-I'm Ethan, a curious CS student exploring various fields.
+I'm Ethan, a curious student exploring various fields.

 📌 Check out my personal blog: [Ethan’s Digital Garden](https://fortii2.github.io/)

 ## About Me
 - 🎓 BSc in Computer Science, Hebei Normal University
-- 🎓 MEng in Electrical and Computer Engineering, University of Waterloo
+- 🎓 MEng in Electrical and Computer Engineering with Co-op, University of Waterloo
-- 💻 Java Back-End Intern
 - 🏆 Ingress Enlightened Level 16 Agent
 - 🌍 Native in Mandarin, fluent in English, and learning French